michhar/darknet-azure-vm/README.md

 You should test darknet.
 SSH into the VM.
 On Windows, you can do so using a tool such as <a href="https://www.putty.org" target="_blank">PuTTY</a>.

+> Note: If you have difficulty logging in (timeout etc.), you may need to navigate to the VM in the Azure Portal and go to Networking under Settings.
+There, delete the Cleanuptool-Deny-103 Inbound port rule.
+This will allow you to temporarily access the VM with SSH.
+You may need to repeat this in the future.

 ```
 ssh <username>@<public IP or DNS name>
 cd darknet